SenseStageTeam/sensestage_documentation/_minibee/getting-started-with-sense-stage.md

 # 0. [Unpacking the Sense/Stage MiniBee kit](unpacking-the-sensestage-kit) {#step0}

-To begin with, you should inspect the contents of your kit.
+To start with, you should inspect the contents of your kit.
 Be able to identify the various parts of the Sense/Stage hardware setup.
 Your starter kit should include the following:

 1. 2 MiniBee boards including headers
 2. 3 Xbee radios (all but one connected to MiniBees)